qmlcode/qml/docs/source/tutorial.rst

 .. code:: python

+    import numpy as np

     # Import QM7, already parsed to QML
     from tutorial_data import compounds

     from qml.ml.kernels import gaussian_kernel

-    # For every compound generate a coulomb matrix or BoB
+    # For every compound generate a Coulomb matrix or BoB
     for mol in compounds:

         mol.generate_coulomb_matrix(size=23, sorting="row-norm")